rabinderFuturescape/Member_Staff_Flutter/README_ALL_DUES_REPORT.md

 1. **Screen**: `AllDuesReportScreen` with the following features:
    - Search bar for filtering member name/unit number
-   - Filter dropdowns for building, month, and status
+   - Advanced filter section with dropdowns for building, wing, floor, month, and status
+   - Due amount range slider for filtering by amount
+   - Chart visualization section with different chart types
-   - List view of dues with pagination
+   - List view of dues with infinite scroll pagination
-   - Export to CSV functionality
+   - Export to CSV functionality with all filters applied
+   - Auto-reload on filter changes

 2. **Models**:
    - `DuesReportItem`: Represents a dues report item
+   - `DuesChartItem`: Represents a chart data item

 3. **Services**:
-   - `ApiService`: Handles API calls to the backend
+   - `ApiService`: Handles API calls to the backend with pagination and filter support

 4. **Widgets**:
+   - `DuesChartWidget`: Bar chart visualization for dues data
+   - `DuesPieChartWidget`: Pie chart visualization for dues data
-   - Custom widgets for the UI components
+   - Custom filter widgets with debounce mechanisms

 ## API Response Format

+### Dues Report API Response

 ```json
 {